 What’s in the box?

-- The lettuce mix & spinach & greens have been rinsed once to remove some of the field dirt.
-You will want to wash them more thoroughly, then bag them & keep them refrigerated.
+- Lettuce & spinach – it’s salad time!
+We will have rinsed it once to remove most of the field soil.
+You will want to wash it a bit more thoroughly, bag it & store it in the refrigerator.

 Aunt Elvira’s Fruit Crisp